solo-io/gloo/docs/content/guides/traffic_management/destination_types/aws_lambda/eks-service-accounts.md

   state: 1
 ```

-Once the Upstream has been accepted we can go ahead and create our Virtual Service
+Once the Upstream has been accepted we can go ahead and create our Virtual Service:
 ```shell script
 kubectl apply -f - <<EOF
 apiVersion: gateway.solo.io/v1